nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2: Computer Memory Systems.md

 *Semiconductor memories* in general possess the advantage of speed.
 This is why the main memory space of virtually all modern computers is populated exclusively with semiconductor devices, and magnetic and optical devices are relegated to the role of secondary or tertiary (backup) storage.
 The CPU is built using semiconductor technology, and only a similar memory technology can keep up with processor speeds.
 In fact, not all semiconductor memories can operate at the full speed of most modern CPUs.
 As such, the vast majority of semiconductor main memory systems have an associated cache memory made up of the very fastest memory devices.

 The semiconductor memory technology with the highest information density is *dynamic random access memory* (DRAM).
 Due to that, because it is read/write memory, and because it has a relatively low cost per gigabyte, DRAM is used for the bulk of main memory in most computer systems.
 A DRAM device consists of a large array of capacitors (electrical devices capable of storing a charge).
 A charged capacitor is interpreted as storing a binary 1, and an uncharged capacitor indicates binary 0.
 Unfortunately, the capacitors in a DRAM device will discharge, or leak, over time; thus, to be able to continue to distinguish 1s from 0s and avoid losing stored informatoin, the information must periodially be read and then rewritten.
 This process is called dynamic RAM *refresh*.
-It adds to the complexity of the memory control circuitry, but in general this is a worthwile trade-off due to the low cost and high storage density of DRAM.
+It adds to the complexity of the memory control circuitry, but in general this is a worthwhile trade-off due to the low cost and high storage density of DRAM.

 Given the desired main memory size in most systems, compared to the amount of DRAM that can be fabricated on a single integrated circuit (IC), DRAM is not usually sold as individual chips.
 Rather, several ICs are packaged together on a small printed circuit board module that plugs into the system board, or motherboard.
 These modules come in various forms, the most popular of which are known as *dual inline memory modules* (DIMMs) and *small outline dual inline memory modules* (SODIMMs).
 Some of these modules are faster (lower access times and/or higher synchronous clock frequencies) than others, and different types plug into different size sockets (thus it is important to buy the correct type), but they all use DRAM devices as the basic storage medium.

-Although dynamic RAM offers relatively low cost and high density storage, in general it is not capable of keeping up with the full speed of modern micropricessors.
+Although dynamic RAM offers relatively low cost and high density storage, in general it is not capable of keeping up with the full speed of modern microprocessors.
 Capacitors can be made very small and are easy to fabricate on silicon, but they take time to charge and discharge; this affects the access time for the device.
 The highest-speed semiconductor read/write memory technology is referred to as *static random access memory* (SRAM).
 In an SRAM, the binary information is stored as the states of latches or flip-flops rather than capacitors.
 (In other words, SRAM is built similarly to the storage registers inside a CPU.)
 SRAM is less dense than DRAM (it takes more space to build a static RAM cell than a capacitor) and therefore more expensive per amount of storage.
 SRAM, like DRAM, is a volatile technology that requires continous application of electrical power to maintain its contents.
 However, because the bits are statically stored in latches, SRAM does not require periodic refresh.
 Contents are maintained indefinitely as long as power is applied.
-Compared to DRAM, SRAM circuitry requires more power for read/write oepration, but some SRAMs (like the Complementary Metal Oxide Semiconductor (CMOS) static RAM devices sometimes used to retain system settings) require very little current in standby mode and thus can maintain stored information for years under battery power.
+Compared to DRAM, SRAM circuitry requires more power for read/write operation, but some SRAMs (like the Complementary Metal Oxide Semiconductor (CMOS) static RAM devices sometimes used to retain system settings) require very little current in standby mode and thus can maintain stored information for years under battery power.

 Semiconductor read-only memories (ROMs), including *programmable read-only memories* (PROMs) and *erasable/programmable read-only memories* (EPROMs), are roughly comparable to SRAM in cost and density though they generally operate at DRAM speeds or slower.
 They are nonvolatile but have the major limitation of not being writable (EPROMs can be reprogrammed in a separate circuit after erasure with ultraviolet light).
 As such, ROMs are only useful in limited applications, such as single-purpose embedded systems, video game cartridges (or disks), and the basic input/output system (BIOS) that contains the bootstrap code and low-level input/output I/O routines for most typical computer systems.

-Semiconductor "read-mostly" memories include *electrically erasable programmable read-only memories* (EEPROMs)and their technological descendants, *flash memories*.
+Semiconductor "read-mostly" memories include *electrically erasable programmable read-only memories* (EEPROMs) and their technological descendants, *flash memories*.
 These memories are nonvolatile, but (unlike ROMs) they are rewritable in-circuit.
 Writes, however, can take significanlty longer than reads to perform and in some cases must be done as 'block' writes rather than individual memory locations.
 Also, these devices are more expensive than most other semiconductor memories and can only be rewritten a limited number (usually a few tens or hundreds of thousands) of times, so they are not suitable for populating the entire main memory space of a computer.
 Instead, read-mostly memories are typically used for special purpose applications, such as digital cameras, portable thumb drives, hybrid drives, tablets, and smartphones.

 *Magnetic memories* have been in use much longer than semiconductor memories, almost as long as there have been electronic computers.
 Mainframe computers of the 1950s often used rotating magnetic drums for storage.
 A few years later, magnetic *core memory* became the standard technology for main memory and remained so until it was replaced by integrated circuit RAM and ROM in the 1970s.
 Magnetic core memory, like all magnetic memories, offered the advantage of nonvolatility (except in the presence of a strong external magnetic field).
 Access times were on the order of microseconds, so this technology fell out of favor when faster semiconductor memories became cost-competitive.
 Another related (but slower) technology, *magnetic bubble memory*, was once thought ideal for long-term storage applications but could not compete with inexpensive disk drives, battery-backed SRAMs, and EEPROMs; it eventually died out.
 Ferroelectric RAM (FeRAM), another descendant of core memory, is still in production but has never caught on widely due to its much lower information storage density as compared with DRAM and flash memory.

 Magnetic storage in most modern computers is in the form of disk and tape drives.
 Access times for magnetic disks are on the order of milliseconds or longer, so this technology is useful only for secondary storage, not main memory.
 Tape drives are even slower due to the frequent necessity of traversing a long physical distance down the tape to access requested information.
 The chief advantages of magnetic memories, besides nonvolatility, are very low cost per gigabyte of storage and extremely high information density (a hard drive can store a terabyte or more of data in a few cubic inches of space).
 Removable disks and tape cartridges (and some hard drives) also offer the advantage of portability.

 Although magnetic memories are currently relegated to secondary storage applications, *magnetic RAM* (MRAM) is a developing memory technology that has the potential to eventually replace DRAM in main memory applications.
-MRAM operates on the principle of magnetoresistance, where an electric current is ued to change the magnetic properties of a solid-state material.
+MRAM operates on the principle of magnetoresistance, where an electric current is used to change the magnetic properties of a solid-state material.
 Pieces of this material are sandwiched between two perpendicular layers of wires.
 A bit is stored at each point where one wire crosses over another.
 To write a bit, a current is passed through the wires; changing the polarity of the magnet changes the electrical resistance of the sandwiched material.
 Reading a bit is accomplished by passing a current through wires connected to a sandwich and detecting its resistance; a high resistance is interpreted as binary 1 and a low resistance as binary 0.

 Because the bits are stored as magnetic fields rather than electrical charge, MRAM (like other magnetic memories) is nonvolatile.
 If it can achieve denisty, speed, and cost comparable to DRAM, MRAM will enable the devopment of "instant-on" computers that retain the operating system, applications, and data in main memory even when the system is turned off.[^1]

 [^1]: Several companies, including IBM, Honeywell, Everspin, and Cypress Semiconductor, have produced MRAM devices in limited quantities.
 However, perhaps due to continued high demand for DRAM and flash memory, manufacturers have been hesitant to commit resources (money and fabrication plants) to high-volume production of MRAM chips.
 If and when they are mass produced, MRAM devices could largely replace DRAM in computer main memory applications within a few years.

 *Optical memories* are becoming more and more common, all the way down to low-end computers.
-Even inexpensive personal computers often have an optical drive that can at least read and often write various tpes of optical discs including *compact disk* CDs, *digital versatile disks* DVDs, and/or *Blu-ray disks* BDs.
-Depneding on type, an optical disk can store anywhere from several hundred megabytes of data (CD) to as much as 50 GB (BD) at a typical price of less than \$1 each.
+Even inexpensive personal computers often have an optical drive that can at least read and often write various types of optical discs including *compact disk* CDs, *digital versatile disks* DVDs, and/or *Blu-ray disks* BDs.
+Depending on type, an optical disk can store anywhere from several hundred megabytes of data (CD) to as much as 50 GB (BD) at a typical price of less than \$1 each.
 In addition to their low cost, optical disks offer most of the same advantages (portability, nonvolatility, and high density) of magnetic disks and also are immune to erasure by magnetic fields.
 They are much too slow to be used for main memory, however, and the writing process takes considerably longer than writing to a magnetic disk.
 Their most common uses are for distribution of software and digitally recorded media, and as an inexpensive backup/archival data storage.

 ### 2.1.3 Hierarchical Memory Systems